 Applying for a connection

 Connecting to the National Transmission System (NTS) is suitable for a wide range of gas customers, including the largest consumers such as distribution networks, power stations, and large industrial enterprises.
-We will also connect newer forms of indigenous gas such as biomethane producers, small gas generators, shale and compressed natural gas users; we will open applications for this from late 2018.
+It is now possible to connect newer forms of indigenous gas such as biomethane producers, small gas generators, shale and compressed natural gas users.

 We offer three types of connection: entry, exit, and storage.
 All new connections follow the Application to Offer (A2O) process.

 We do not provide home or domestic connections.
 Please contact your local distribution network operator (DNO) with questions about domestic properties.